ESA title

 NbS Monitoring delivers a set of services which use remote sensing methods to provide both regional site identification for prospective VCM projects and site-specific monitoring products for individual projects.
 EO data, in conjunction with any in-situ data available, enables tangible and repeatable measurements over specific study areas to establish changes that have occurred over time.
 In collaboration with project developers the NbS team can support initial baseline assessment and annual reporting in line with carbon code requirements.

 The service architecture diagram outlines the approach with an initial site assessment, using a range of regional scale EO and climate change datasets tailored to site suitability appropriate for a project.
-These are supported by commercial EO data as required per project.
+These are supported by commercial EO data as required.
 Processing techniques are designed to identify and monitor key indicators relevant for each environment.
 For example, for a peatland code project peat extent, depth and condition over time can be used to quantify the emission reductions from restoration activities.

 Space Added Value

 Obtaining accurate and reliable MRV outputs is key to the success of the NbS Monitoring service.
 To achieve this, an integrated approach using multiple EO datasets, including free to access Sentinel-1 and 2 and commercial VHR, hyperspectral and radar data alongside innovative processing techniques is required.
-Validation against in-situ field data is important to build trust in the system and uptake of the service.
+Validation against in-situ field data is important to build trust in the system and increase the uptake of the service.

 Current Status